GoogleChrome/developer.chrome.com/site/en/docs/web-platform/screen-sharing-controls/index.md

   - chrome-107
 ---

 Sharing tabs, windows, and screens is already possible on the web platform with the [Screen Capture API].
 In short, [`getDisplayMedia()`] allows the user to select a screen or portion of a screen (such as a window) to capture as a media stream.
 This stream can then be recorded or shared with others over the network.
-This documentation introduces some changes to the API to better preserve privacy, and prevent accidental sharing of personal information.
+This article introduces some recent changes to the API to better preserve privacy, and prevent accidental sharing of personal information.

 Here’s a list of controls you can use for privacy preserving screen sharing:
 - The `displaySurface` option can indicate that the web app prefers to offer a specific display surface type (tabs, windows, or screens).